yixiao-zeng/missoNet/README.md

 # missoNet: Multi-task Regression and Conditional Network Estimation with Missing Values in the Tasks

-`missoNet` is a R package that fits penalized multi-task Gaussian regression -- that is, with multiple correlated tasks or response variables -- to simultaneously estimate the covariate effects on all tasks and the conditional network structure among the response variables via penalized maximum likelihood in an undirected Gaussian graphical model.
+`missoNet` is an R package that fits penalized multi-task Gaussian regression -- that is, with multiple correlated tasks or response variables -- to simultaneously estimate the covariate effects on all tasks and the conditional network structure among the response variables via penalized maximum likelihood in an undirected Gaussian graphical model.
 In contrast to most penalized multi-task regression / conditional